Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ```

 We took the last 5 elements.
-Since this blog post was written on August 31st, these results seem pretty reasonable.
+Considering the value of `$current_date`, these results seem pretty reasonable.

 ### Extract the 👍 Reactions

-We don't have a nice way to extract the 👍 reactions.
+We don't have a nice way to extract the 👍 reactions yet, so let's work on that.
-As a reminder, that's how `reactionGroup` value looks like for the issue we looked at originally
+As a reminder, that's how `reactionGroup` value looks like for the issue we looked at originally.

 ```nu
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url